svanteschubert/ausdigital-bill/docs/1.0/index.md

 The detailed business validation rules for each invoice profile are defined in [Validation Rules](#validation-rules).

+## Application Response Document Profile for AusDigital BILL

+The Invoice document is used in six different process contexts, indicated using the UBL ProfileID.

+ * Application response to AusDigital BILL Invoice (`"ProfileID":"bill-response-v1"`)

-## Document Response Codes
+## Application Response Codes for AusDigital BILL

 A UBL document response provides a means for the receiver party to update the sender on the processing state of the invoice.
 The set of valid document response codes depends on the business process identified by the ProcessID (which is the same as the customizationID in UBL instances) are

- * Acknowledged - confirms receipt of the invoice (but does not imply approval to pay).
+ * `"responseCode":"acknowledged"` - confirms receipt of the invoice (but does not imply approval to pay).
- * Approved - means that the payer has approved the invoice for (future) payment in accordance with payment terms.
+ * `"responseCode":"approved"` - means that the payer has approved the invoice for (future) payment in accordance with payment terms.
- * Disputed - means that the payer has not accepted the invoice and will dispute some or all of the invoice.
+ * `"responseCode":"disputed"` - means that the payer has not accepted the invoice and will dispute some or all of the invoice.
- * Rejected - means that the payer has rejected the entire invoice and will not be paying.
+ * `"responseCode":"rejected"` - means that the payer has rejected the entire invoice and will not be paying.

 ## State Lifecycle